Postgraduate Course: Hebrew Bible in Historical-Critical Perspective (BIST11021)

 Course Delivery Information

-- research different question of Hebrew Bible Studies on the basis of a methodically reflected historical-critical reading.
+- Research different questions of Hebrew Bible Studies on the basis of a methodically reflected historical-critical reading.

 |Graduate Attributes and Skills